makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 ## Executive Summary

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:
-- The Lockstake Engine will be initialized.
+- The Seal Engine will be initialized.
 This requires a number of subactions:
   - Activate a new MKROSM.
   - Activate a new VoteDelegateFactory contract.
-  - Initialize the Lockstake Engine farm in the Flapper.
+  - Initialize the Seal Engine farm in the Flapper.
   - Update Smart Burn Engine parameters.
-  - Initialize the Lockstake Engine and borrowing facility.
+  - Initialize the Seal Engine and borrowing facility.
   - The Airdrop Multisig for Early Bird Rewards will be funded with newly minted SKY tokens.
 - Debt Ceilings for the now defunct RWA vaults operated by Monetalis will be set to 0.
 - A Pinwheel DAO Resolution with the hash [QmYJUvw5xbAJmJknG2xUKDLe424JSTWQQhbJCnucRRjUv7](https://ipfs.io/ipfs/QmYJUvw5xbAJmJknG2xUKDLe424JSTWQQhbJCnucRRjUv7) will be approved.